Young Men

 Full address shared upon registration.

 You don't need experience with this kind of work.
-You don't need to know why it's calling you.
-You just need to be willing to show up and be honest.
+You don't need to know exactly why it's calling you.
+You need to be willing to show up, be honest, and stand alongside other men doing the same.

 The four days open something.

-After the retreat we gather online once a week for a 90-minute integration session — the same group, the same honesty, continuing the work.
-Staying in relationship.
-Making sure what happened in Vermont doesn't just fade when ordinary life rushes back in.
+After the retreat we gather online once a week for a 90-minute integration circle — the same men, the same honesty, continuing the work and staying in relationship.
+Making sure what happened in Vermont doesn't fade when ordinary life rushes back.

 Four weeks of online integration included in all pricing tiers.